Domino toppling: History

 This record attempt was held in the WTC Expo hall in Leeuwarden.
 The artist who toppled the first stone was the Finnish acrobat Salima Peippo.

 A year later, in 2009, the world record of most dominoes toppled in one chain reaction was set to be 4,491,863 in Leeuwarden.

 In 1998, the Netherlands hosted a domino toppling exhibition called Domino D-Day, it was renamed Domino Day, following the initial 1998 event.
 It ran annually until 2009, and has been suspended due to financial and administrative issues since 2010.
 Domino Day made popular the concept of the "Builder's Challenge" wherein the build team must place dominoes into the project once the topple has already begun in order to complete the build in a "race against the clock" type challenge.

 In 2006, Griness introduced a corporate team-building challenge featuring domino toppling.
 On November 9, 2009, giant domino tiles were toppled in commemoration of the 20th anniversary of the fall of the Berlin Wall, with former Polish president and Solidarity leader Lech Wałęsa initiating the toppling.

 Since 2015, The Incredible Science Machine, an international event involving multiple teams, has been held annually in the United States.
 As of November 2017, it held the record for the most dominoes toppled in America, totaling just under 250,000.

+Another big domino event is the World Domino Collective (formerly the Dutch Domino Team, renamed after bringing builders from other countries as well), which has been held annually since 2010 in Veenendaal, Netherlands.
+With every project, the number of stones toppled got bigger and bigger, starting at 15.000 dominoes, with the 2025 edition reaching 1 million dominoes (1.070.134 toppled).
+The team, now reaching 44 members, broke the amateur world record multiple times.

+Ever since 2008, at the Brattelboro Museum and Arts Center (BMAC) in Vermont, there have been annual domino topples, started by the Perrucci brothers, then continued by Wright Reactions, ShanesDominoez, Hevesh5, MarDominoes and others.
+As of 2025, there have been 18 topples at BMAC.